hazelcast/hazelcast/site/docs/design-docs/002-job-level-serialization.md

 Job-level serializers are used to serialize objects between distributed edges & to/from snapshots.
 They can also be used to read/write data from/to local IMDG data structures.
-However, if one wants to work with them outside of the job, she has to register compatible serializers on a cluster level as well.
+However, if you want to work with them outside of the job, you have to register compatible serializers on a cluster level as well.

 Moreover, following functionalities are not currently supported: